williamxu7/522-Group_30-Rockstars/doc/strathcona_housing_price_predict_report.md

 ## memory usage: 2.3+ MB
 ```

-The correlation heat map -restricted to only our numeric features - shows that the property assessment value has its strongest correlation with square footage.
-The second most correlated feature to property assessment value is age of the property which can be reflected from the year built feature.
+The correlation heat map -restricted to only our numeric features - shows that the property assessment value has its strongest correlation with square footage (with a correlation of 0.79).
+The second most correlated feature to property assessment value is age of the property (correlation of 0.36) which can be reflected from the year built feature.
 <div class="figure">
 <img src="../results/corrmat.png" alt="Figure 2.
 Housing features correlation heatmap" width="50%" height="100%" />
 <p class="caption">Figure 2.
 Housing features correlation heatmap</p>